GaryS007/Project-3/README.md

 ## Credits

 * I found inspiration for the hangman drawings [here](https://itsourcecode.com/free-projects/python-projects/hangman-game-in-python-with-source-code/)
-    * I made changes to this to suit my game better and also fixed a lint issue with the arms and legs.
+    * I made changes to this to suit my game better and also fixed a lint issue with the arms and legs due to using \.
 * I used this website to generate a [list of words](https://www.randomlists.com/random-words).